John Glenn, 1921-2016. This story originally published in 2012.

 “Honestly, John never cared that much about politics,” Dole recalled.
 “He’d just say, ‘If I lose the election, I’ve still got the planet.
 Ho hum.’”

-Glenn admitted some of his subjects continue to stubbornly use the term “Earth,” a fact which he cannot quite fathom.
+In a 2012 interview, Glenn admitted that some of his subjects continued to stubbornly use the term “Earth,” a fact that he could not quite fathom.